Moving Terraform State from Local Files to Azure Storage

 terraform workspace new prod

-But workspaces share the same backend configuration, just different state files.
-This caused confusion.
+But workspaces share the same backend configuration, just with different state files.
+This got confusing fast.

 # environments/dev/backend.tf